Mahia shark warning issued after mass ‘whale’, dolphin stranding

 “Several shark species feed on whale and dolphins, including their carcasses, and can be attracted to the site of whale strandings.
 These include sevengill sharks, blue sharks, tiger sharks, and great white sharks.

-The public can report sightings, captures, and strandings to DOC either anonymously via the Protected Species Catch App, via email sharks@doc.govt.nz, or by calling 0800 DOC HOT (0800 362 468).
+- The public can report sightings, captures, and strandings to DoC anonymously via the Protected Species Catch App, via email sharks@doc.govt.nz, or by calling 0800 DOC HOT (0800 362 468).